 Take a tie plate and place it centered between each board plus about 3″-5″ from one end of the boards.

 SIDE NOTE: You do not want a tie plate placed where a shelf bracket is, so be mindful of placement.

 Attach the tie plate to one board using four 3/4″ screws.
 Then, push the two boards together (if not using clamps) and attach the tie plate to the other board using four more 3/4″ screws.

 TIP: When pushing boards together make sure they are still flush at the ends and still laying flat on the surface.

 Repeat this process for all the tie plates.

 After, place the wood onto the shelf brackets; the tie plates will be facing down.
 Center the wood, then attach the shelf brackets to the wood using the 3/4″ screws.

 And that’s how you can create a floating bench in your home.
 This project cost us about $50 and took a couple of days to finish because of the dry times.

-But I LOVE how easy it was to build a floating bench in my mudroom, and I hope this will help you add more seating space to your home.
+But I LOVE how easy it was to build a floating bench in my mudroom.
+And I was able to create low-profile seating that’s beautiful and sturdy.
+I hope this will help you add more seating space to your home.